AriFordsham/GHCWiki/trac-query.md

 ## Saving Queries

+Trac allows you to save the query as a named query accessible from the reports module.
+To save a query ensure that you have *Updated* the view and then click the *Save query* button displayed beneath the results.
-While Trac does not yet allow saving a named query and somehow making it available in a navigable list, you can save references to queries in Wiki content, as described below.
+You can also save references to queries in Wiki content, as described below.

+*Note:* one way to easily build queries like the ones below, you can build and test the queries in the Custom report module and when ready - click *Save query*.
+This will build the query string for you.
+All you need to do is remove the extra line breaks.

+*Note:* you must have the **REPORT_CREATE** permission in order to save queries to the list of default reports.
+The *Save query* button will only appear if you are logged in as a user that has been granted this permission.
+If your account does not have permission to create reports, you can still use the methods below to save a query.

 ### Using [TracLinks](trac-links)